Lena138/first-asm/README.md

 # first-asm

-//codes for programs wriiten in assembly
+//codes for programs written in assembly